 If you head here in winter in particular, strap on some snow shoes and go hiking in the snow to Johnston Canyon in what is one of the best things to do in Banff, click below to book!

 8) Take a drive to Lake Minnewanka

-One of the closets and largest lakes in the Canadian Rockies, Lake Minnewanka is a glacier fed lake by the on the outskirts of downtown banff.
+One of the closest and largest lakes in the Canadian Rockies, Lake Minnewanka is a glacier fed lake on the outskirts of downtown Banff.

 A short 15 minute drive following Lake Minnewanka scenic drive road will also take you past Two Jack lake on your way out.

-Lake Minnewanka feels like it holds the most activities of all the lakes in Banff, everything from scuba diving a hidden underwater world, picnics by the river, rental boat hire, a number of world class hikes and lookouts, and epic mountain biking trails.
+You definitely wont be disappointed at the amount of activities to try here; everything from scuba diving a hidden underwater world, picnics by the river, rental boat hire, world class hikes and epic mountain biking trails.

 If you’re a mountain biking fanatic, Banff has some of the best trails in Canada.

 The lake Minnewanka route is a super popular route that takes you along the easy 3 km Rocky Mountain Legacy Trail from the town of Banff, to the Cascade Ponds connector at the beginning of the lake.

 Get some extra calories burnt by continuing a further 6 km to the Lake Minnewanka parking lot from the Cascade ponds to see more of Canada’s first national park.

 9) Soak in the Banff Upper Hot Springs